nveselka/local-first/README.md

-This is a new file with text!
+This is a file with text!

-Hopefully it works!
+It worked.